 Children’s brains have a massive growth spurt when they’re very young.
 By the time they’re six, their brains are already about 90-95% of adult size.
 But the brain still needs a lot of remodelling before it can function as an adult brain.

 This brain remodelling happens intensively during adolescence, continuing into your child’s mid-20s.

 Some brain changes happen before puberty, and some continue long after.
-Brain change depends more on age and experience, not on when puberty starts.
-So even if your child started puberty early, this doesn’t necessarily mean that brain changes started early too.
+Brain change depends on age, experience and hormonal changes in puberty.